anms23/aspose-imaging-probe/how_to_edit_photo_image_programmaticaly.md

 ## Binarize image

 Another technique to convert color images to black and white is to binarize them.
-It means that each pixel of the image will be substituted to value 0 or 1 (white or black color) depended on the indicated threshold.
-With the image library you can select between fixed threshold, to use average threshold value calculated from neighbor pixels area with Bradley method or automatically choice threshold with Otsu method.
+It means that each pixel of the image will be substituted to value 0 or 1 (white or black color) depending on the indicated threshold.
+With the image library, you can select between fixed thresholds, use the average threshold value calculated from the neighbor pixels area with the Bradley method or automatically choice a threshold with the Otsu method.

 Original image: